Paris Fontaine de Leda Fountain in Jardin du Luxembourg

 It was designed to be fixed to a building, and therefore it was only the front facade of the fountain that would be seen, and on the pediment there was the Imperial sign of the eagle and the laurel wreath.

-The bas relief depicts a mythical story where Jupiter has transformed himself into a swan to seduce Leda, and the cupid shooting an arrow is Amor, and with Leda holding the swan in her arms, the water was designed to spout from the bronze beak of the swan into a basin at the foot of the fountain.
+The Paris Fontaine de Leda bas relief depicts a mythical story where Jupiter has transformed himself into a swan to seduce Leda, and the cupid shooting an arrow is Amor, and with Leda holding the swan in her arms, the water was designed to spout from the bronze beak of the swan into a basin at the foot of the water fountain.

-From the 1850s through to the present day Fontaine de Leda
+Paris Fontaine de Leda the 1850s through to the present day

 However, it was during the reorganisation of Paris that a road was to be extended, which was under the guidance of Baron Haussmann during the reign of Napoleon III, and this meant that the wall where the Fontaine de Leda was located needed to be destroyed.